Getting Your House Ready to Sell:

 Plumbing and Fixtures

+Get your local plumbers to inspect the whole plumbing system of your home.
+There are issues that you can tackle all by yourself but major problems must be handled by plumbing services experts.
 All your sink fixtures should look shiny and new.
 If this cannot be accomplished by cleaning, buy new ones where needed.
-If you don’t buy something fancy, this can be accomplished inexpensively and they are fairly easy to install.
+If you don’t buy something fancy when it comes to toilet installation from PIC Plumbing Services this can be accomplished inexpensively and are fairly easy to install.
 Make sure all the hot and cold water knobs are easy to turn and that the faucets do not leak.
 If they do, replace the washers.
+If you have a septic system, it’s best to hire a septic service company to do a septic tank cleaning before selling the house.
+You may also want to inspect the drainage systems in and around your basement to ensure that your home is still virtually waterproof.
+Furthermore, a basement waterproofing company will be able to help avoid water damage in your basement.

 Check to make sure you have good water pressure and that there are no stains on any of the porcelain.
 If you have a difficult stain to remove, one trick is to hire a cleaning crew to go through and clean your home on a one-time basis.
 They seem to be wonderful at making stains go away.